wong-justin/whiteboard/README.md

 - [x] export as image (ctrl-s)
 - [ ] import/export state
+    - [ ] import json state by dragging file into page, like uploading an image to a website
 - [ ] import any image (ctrl i?)
 - [ ] simple text box (hit Enter to start typing at cursor?)

+- [ ] restore default settings, if customizable settings allowed

 for better performance...
 - [ ] requestAnimationFrame() for quicker polling than onmousemove?
 Onmousemove slows considerably with heavy computer usage like screensharing + videoconferencing